opawg/podcast-hosts/README.md

 * `retailer`: a boolean showing whether podcasters can buy hosting on this podcast host (BBC isn't; Libsyn is).

+* `iab`: a boolean showing whether a podcast host is able to offer [IAB Certified Compliant statistics](https://iabtechlab.com/compliance-programs/compliant-companies/#podcast).
+This does not mean that all statistics from this host are certified compliant.

 * `hosturl`: a website link (escaped) that links to the homepage of the podcast host.

 Each entry _can_ contain the following properties: